bytor99999/vertx-runin-intellij-testclass/README.md

 org.vertx.testtools.JavaClassRunner.
 This is the JUnit Test class runner that JUnit will use from Vertx when you extend TestVerticle.
 In that class it sets a timeout to 300 seconds.
 I guess that is 5 minutes, but it feels like it is less.

-So this test class will set it to not expire.
+In order to change this you will have to set the vertx.test.timeout with -Dvertx.test.timeout=###.
+Where ### is in seconds and must be a postive number.
+No setting it to -1, cause it is exactly like setting it to 0.

 No need to clone this project.
 Although if you want to fork it and do pull requests, by all means go crazy.
 Yes, I am making a joke here.